Adult Safeguarding Policy

 Introduction:

 Rainbow Pooch Pride believes in protecting an adult’s right to live in safety, free from abuse, and neglect.
 This policy is to make sure that Rainbow Pooch Pride has all the right things in place to protect and safeguard adults who engage with the organisation.
-For the purposes of this policy, the term adult at risk refers to someone who:

 This policy and related procedures are applicable to the management committee, freelancers/contractors, volunteers, and members of Rainbow Pooch Pride.
-Individuals should be made aware of how this policy can be accessed, and have an understanding that failure to comply with the policy (and related procedures) will be addressed without delay and may ultimately result in dismissal/exclusion from the organisation.
+Individuals should be made aware of how this policy can be accessed and have an understanding that failure to comply with the policy (and related procedures) will be addressed without delay and may ultimately result in dismissal/exclusion from the organisation.

 Key Principles of Adult Safeguarding: